alaain04/asteroids/README.md

 ## Challenge resolution

 The solution consists on two parts:
-1. Application up and running inside the dir `app`.
-It also has a docker compose configuration to run the stack from there.
+1. The directory `app` contains the application and its documentation to make it run.
-2. SQL query design inside the dir `database`.
+2. The directory `database` contains the SQL query requested.